Spartachus/All-Encryption-Software/README.md

 You can run the main.exe file to run it directly or run it in your ide by opening the main.py.

+You need these modules to work

+--pip install cryptography--

+--pip install pyperclip--

+--pip install ttkbootstrap--

+Then you are done, and also you need python installed lol